procrastinate-org/procrastinate/docs/howto/production/migrations.md

 for a listing of new migrations for each release.

-Migrations are SQL scripts that can be executed on the DB before the release and apply the changes to get to the new schema.
+Migrations are SQL scripts that can be executed on the DB before the release and apply the changes needed to get to the new schema.

 Here's an example of a migration script: